Steven Kwan Player Props: Guardians vs. Astros

 Steven Kwan At The Plate

-- He has scored in 51.9% of his games this season, with more than one run scored in 11.5%.
+- He has scored in 51.4% of his games this season, with two or more runs scored in 11.4%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.